Bhupendera/Atin-dec-24-python-django-ml/day-3/mini-project/hands-on/README.md

 ---

 ### Introduction
 This hands-on guide complements the conceptual overview, detailing every practical step required to build and implement the features of an interactive image bookmarking website.
-It covers model creation, form customization, admin configuration, JavaScript integration, and performance optimization.
+It covers model creation, form customization, admin configuration and JavaScript integration

 ---